Myjoyysr/DigiFab2020/README.md

 We had more sketches - especially Janne and Patrik have came up with excellent sketches with also some ideas to making it work.
 One of our main problems are how to make the Sweeper Keeper to realise the area it’ll sweep.
 As in will we first ”walk” it from corner to corner to know it’s boundaries and then start the actual sweeping, or will we just have sensors that detects the edges and turns away from it.

 # Week 6
 One of our team members, Joonas, decided that he cannot no longer participate with the course.
-So itäll be the three of us, V-P, Janne and Patrik who will finish the project.
+So it'll be the three of us, V-P, Janne and Patrik who will finish the project.

 # Week 7
 -